corda/corda-cli-plugin-host/README.md

 ## Plugins

-Refer to the detailed documemntation for each plugin:
+Refer to the detailed documentation for each plugin:

-* [mgm plugin README.md](https://github.com/corda/corda-runtime-os/tree/release/os/5.0/tools/plugins/mgm) for generating group policy files which are required to make CPIs, which are required to run a CorDapp.
+* [network plugin README.md](https://github.com/corda/corda-runtime-os/tree/release/os/5.3/tools/plugins/network) for generating group policy files which are required to make CPIs, which are required to run a CorDapp.
-* [package plugin README.md](https://github.com/corda/corda-runtime-os/tree/release/os/5.0/tools/plugins/package) for generating CPB and CPI files
+* [package plugin README.md](https://github.com/corda/corda-runtime-os/tree/release/os/5.3/tools/plugins/package) for generating CPB and CPI files

 ### Example Plugin